openvinotoolkit/geti-sdk/README.md

 - `upload_all_projects` -- Uploads all projects found in a specified folder to the server.

+- `export_project` -- Exports a project to an archive on disk.
+This method is useful for creating a backup of a project, or for migrating a project to a different cluster.

+- `import_project` -- Imports a project from an archive on disk.
+This method is useful for restoring a project from a backup, or for migrating a project to a different cluster.

+- `export_dataset` -- Exports a dataset to an archive on disk.
+This method is useful for creating a backup of a dataset, or for migrating a dataset to a different cluster.

+- `import_dataset` -- Imports a dataset from an archive on disk.
+A new project will be created for the dataset.
+This method is useful for restoring a project from a dataset backup, or for migrating a dataset to a different cluster.

 - `upload_and_predict_image` -- Uploads a single image to an existing project on the server, and requests a prediction for that image.
 Optionally, the prediction can